Integra-7 Ultra-yacht 🧻🧻🧻🧻

 ZEN-core

 The other important thing is that you can edit the sounds directly on the Integra using an iPad or computer.
-You can’t do that on an MC-707, which is the only vaguely rack-able ZEN-thing so the Integra is your best shot at a single rack with all the waveforms.
+You can’t officially do that on an MC-707, which is the only vaguely rack-able ZEN-thing so the Integra is your best shot at a single rack with all the waveforms.
 There’s probably a big Fantom that could do it and have samples as well but I like to be able to fit in the same room as the keyboard.

 Yes yes but what about art?